ccmpbll/printspy/README.md

 - **OctoPrint** — fully supported (as far as I know)
 - **PrusaLink** — more than experimental at this point, but only tested on MK4S and Core One

-Plugin architecture — new platforms are straightforward to add.
+Plugin architecture — new platforms should be straightforward to add.

 ## Features